filswan/go-swan-client/README.md

   * **ActionRequired**: Task with autobid mode on, in other words, `bid_mode=1` and `public_deal=true`, have some information missing or invalid:
     - MaxPrice: missing, or is not a valid number
     - FastRetrieval: missing
-    - Type: missing, or not have valid values
+    - Type: missing, or not have valid value
     - No offline deals for this task.

     :bell:You need to solve the above problems and change the task status to `Created` to participate next run of Market Matcher.